MarkKhramko/nodester/docs/Router.md

 ## Usage with a Provider

 Let's imagine you created a provider named `Auth.provider.js` in the `/src/app/providers` folder.
-By passing the `providersPath` prop during router initialization, the provider's methods will be parsed for your convinient use:
+By passing the `providersPath` prop during router initialization, the provider's methods will be parsed for your convenient use:

 ```js
 const Router = require('nodester/router');